omidfarhang/omid.dev/content/posts/2010-04-07-number-of-infected-computers-spikes-in-korea.en.md

 The US was second on the list at 9.34 percent.

-See InfoSecurity story here: <a href="http://www.infosecurity-us.com/view/8547/korea-reigns-as-king-of-malware-threats-/" target="_blank">&#8220;Korea reigns as king of malware threats&#8221;</a>
+See InfoSecurity story here: <a href="http://www.infosecurity-us.com/view/8547/korea-reigns-as-king-of-malware-threats-/" target="_blank">“Korea reigns as king of malware threats”</a>